Shipow/react-hearthstone/README.md

 ### CardGallery

 A gallery of cards using the game's card images.
-Not implemented yet.
+Not usable yet.

 ## How To Use